wavejumper/boonmee/README.md

 boonmee's functionality comes from the [TypeScript](https://www.typescriptlang.org/) compiler.

-That means a `@types/*` package should be installed as a dev dependency, if the library you require is written in vanllia JavaScript:
+That means a `@types/*` package should be installed as a dev dependency, if the library you require is written in vanilla JavaScript:

 ```
 npm install --save-dev @types/react